- Copperhead snakes are typically 2-4 feet long with brown coloration.

 Another way to identify a copperhead is to look at its pattern.
 But keep your distance!
-The pattern of this snake features tan and dark brown splotches.
-Each dark brown splotch takes the shape of an hourglass.
+The pattern of this snake features tan and dark brown markings.
+Each marking takes the shape of an hourglass.
 This hourglass shape disappears when it reaches the snake’s belly.
-These hourglasses are turned sideways and run down the length of the reptile.
-The belly of a copperhead snake is light beige or tan.
+These hourglasses are turned sideways and run down the length of the reptile, often giving the impression of chocolate kisses.

-This pattern of two alternating colors, as well as the splotch design, are common to many types of snakes.
-This is why lots of other types of snakes are mistaken for copperheads each year.
+This pattern of two alternating colors and the hourglass or chocolate kiss pattern sometimes look similar to other snakes.
+This is why people mistake other types of snakes for copperheads.
 If you’re not sure what to look for, it can be easy to think that a non-venomous snake is a copperhead.

 What Snakes Are Often Mistaken for Copperhead Snakes?